UPDATE: STICK MAN WILL BE LIVE AT LEICESTER SQUARE THEATRE, LONDON, UNTIL 26 JANUARY 2020

 For the parents, this one.
-To me, it wasn’t entirely clear exactly how and why Stick Man became separated from his family, and had to set off on a solitary journey.
+To me, it wasn’t entirely clear exactly how and why Stick Man became separated from his family.
 Was he dragged away, or did he just leave?
-In the stage show we saw, the audience was guided by Richard Kiess through a stick-based existential crisis, where being gnawed by a dog, pecked by a swan, used as a bat and mistaken for kindling led Stick Man to assert his own (stick)-person hood: ‘I’m a STICK MAN, not a bat!’
+In the stage show, Richard Kiess guided the audience through his stick-based existential crisis, where his tribulations led Stick Man to assert his own (stick)-person hood: ‘I’m a STICK MAN, not a bat!’

 After all this, he returned home.
-Which is fine for Mr Stick; but while he’s off in pursuit of self-discovery, poor old Mrs Stick was stuck at home, the ‘lonely’ custodian of three stick kids.
-But if any real-life Mrs Sticks find this all a little too uncomfortably close to home, the powerful female presence in the stage show of Rachel Winters, who did an amazing job of playing a dog, a karate-chopping girl and a female holidaymaker, should help redress the balance, and show it’s not only the Stick Men who have all the action.
+Which is fine for Mr Stick, but while he was off in pursuit of self-discovery, poor old Mrs Stick was stuck at home, the ‘lonely’ custodian of three stick kids.
+If any real-life Mrs Sticks find this all a little too uncomfortably close to home, the powerful female presence in the stage show of Rachel Winters, who did an amazing job of playing a dog, a karate-chopping girl and a female holidaymaker, should help redress the balance.
+It’s not only the Stick Men who have all the action.

 Have you seen Stick Man?
 Would you go back again?

-Stick Man has also been adapted into an animated film voiced by an all-star cast including Martin Freeman (Stick Man), Hugh Bonneville (Santa), Jennifer Saunders (The Narrator), Russell Tovey, Rob Brydon and Sally Hawkins.
+Stick Man has also been adapted into an animated film.
+The all-star cast includes Martin Freeman (Stick Man), Hugh Bonneville (Santa), Jennifer Saunders (The Narrator), Russell Tovey, Rob Brydon and Sally Hawkins.